 NeighborSpace is Chicago’s only community garden land-trust.
 We shoulder the bureaucratic burdens of land ownership so that Chicago’s people can concentrate on gardening.
 We do environmental testing to ensure the land is safe for growing, help out with emergencies, and make sure that gardens have access to water.
 Most importantly, we hold title to and protect this land so that community gardeners can tend their plots on it forever.

 It’s a lot of work, but it’s worth it.
-From Rogers Park to Austin to South Shore and in between, embracing vegetable, flower, pantry, and prairie gardens as well as job-training farms, and working with a wide array of community partners*, NeighborSpace preserves a growing network of 81 sites.
+From Rogers Park to Austin to South Shore and in between, embracing vegetable, flower, pantry, nature play, and prairie gardens as well as job-training farms, and working with a wide array of community partners*, NeighborSpace preserves a growing network of 87 sites.
 To do all this, we depend upon the support of individuals like you.

 NeighborSpace is a 501(c)(3) organization, and all contributions are tax-deductible to the fullest extent of the law.
 There are several ways to donate: